Transaction costs

 • Require that donors cover costs: when this mode is enabled, a supporter’s total donation amount will include the additional amount required to cover the donation’s transaction fees.

 • Hide the option to cover costs: when this mode is enabled, supporters are not shown the option to cover transaction costs.
-The net donation amount that your organization receives is the supporter’s donation amount minus the fees assessed by Stripe and Fundraise Up.
+The net donation amount that your receives is the supporter’s donation amount minus the fees assessed by Stripe and Fundraise Up.
 We do not recommend using this setting for typical implementations.

 Tax deductibility